-- c.
-If a Future NCEA Scheme is introduced after 31 March 2019 with lower value awards than those currently paid under the Existing NCEA Scheme, the following principles will also apply to those with Existing NCEAs: - i.
-A consultant who successfully receives an award under the Future NCEA Scheme for an equivalent or higher level of performance but attracting a lower value of award will receive an additional payment so that they are paid no less overall than the cash value of their Existing NCEA. - ii.
-A consultant who receives an award under the Future NCEA Scheme for a lower level of performance will receive an additional payment so that they are paid no less overall than the cash value of the equivalent lower award in the Existing NCEA Scheme. - iii.
-If the additional payment provided for by paragraph 23(c)(i) or (ii) above is made through an employers' local performance pay scheme, it will be met by reallocation of the previous NCEA funding stream to the Future LCEA funding stream.
-In these circumstances, the consultant will revert to an Existing

-LCEA (as awarded prior to 1 April 2018) of the nearest monetary value to the payment.
+- iii. if a future NCEA Scheme is introduced after 31 March 2022 with lower value awards than those currently paid under the existing NCEA scheme, the following principles will also apply to those with existing NCEAs. - i A consultant who successfully receives an award under the future NCEA scheme for an equivalent or higher level of performance but attracting a lower value of award will receive an additional payment so that they are paid no less overall than the cash value of their existing NCEA. - ii A consultant who receives an award under the future NCEA scheme for a lower level of performance will receive an additional payment so that they are paid no less overall than the cash value of the equivalent lower award in the existing NCEA scheme. - iii If the additional payment provided for by paragraph 24(c)(i) or (ii) above is made through an employers' local performance pay scheme, it will be met by reallocation of the previous NCEA funding stream to the future LCEA funding stream.
+In these circumstances, the consultant will revert to an existing LCEA (as awarded prior to 1 April 2018) of the nearest monetary value to the payment.
 This will not change the amount of the overall payment received.

-- iv.
-Beyond 1 April 2021, the Existing LCEA component will be subject to the review mechanism outlined in paragraph 16 of this schedule.
-If a consultant loses one or more Existing LCEA points after a review the payment will be reduced to the value of the relevant Existing LCEA award. - v.
-The overall payment for consultants who hold an Existing NCEA will be pensionable up to the value of the consultant's award in the Existing NCEA Scheme. - 24.
-Where a consultant submits an unsuccessful application for a Future NCEA subsequent to their first application (as outlined in paragraph 23) the consultant will revert to an Existing LCEA in line with a reversion process equivalent to that outlined in 8(ii).
-However, any local CEA points that have been removed through the local review process outlined in paragraph 16 will be deducted from the level to which they revert.
+- iv Beyond 1 April 2022, the existing LCEA component will be subject to the review mechanism outlined in paragraph 18 of this schedule.
+If a consultant loses one or more existing LCEA points after a review the payment will be reduced to the value of the relevant existing LCEA award. - v The overall payment for consultants who hold an existing NCEA will be pensionable up to the value of the consultant's award in the existing NCEA scheme. - 26.
+Where a consultant submits an unsuccessful application for a future NCEA subsequent to their first application (as outlined in paragraph 25) the consultant will revert to an existing LCEA in line with a reversion process equivalent to that outlined in 9(ii).
+However, any local CEA points that have been removed through the local review process outlined in paragraph 18 will be deducted from the level to which they revert.
 The timing of the next local review will not be affected by the new reversion.